fpw/yamas/README.md

 # Introduction
 This is Yamas – Yet Another Macro Assembler: A PAL-compatible assembler for PDP-8 computers.
-It also includes support macros in the syntax of [MACRO-8].
+It also includes support macros in the syntax of [MACRO-8 (PDF manual)].
 It is a complete clean-room implementation of a PDP-8 using web technologies so that the assembler can be integrated into web applications, apps on phones and the like.
 Of course it also comes with a a traditional shell command (through Node.js).